 2016 Presidential Campaign

 In the general election, Trump ran against Democrat Hillary Clinton, the first female presidential candidate from a major political party.
-The race was divisive, in part due to a number of inflammatory remarks and tweets made by Trump about minorities and other groups.
+The race was divisive, in part due to a number of inflammatory remarks and tweets made by Trump.
 While some members of the Republican establishment distanced themselves from the candidate, Trump’s supporters admired his outspokenness and business success, along with the fact that he wasn’t a politician.
 A big campaign promise was to build a fortified border wall with Mexico.

 As the election neared, almost all national polls predicted a victory for the Democratic nominee.
 However, on November 8, 2016, in what was viewed by many people as a stunning upset, Trump and his vice-presidential running mate, Governor Mike Pence of Indiana, defeated Clinton and her running mate, Senator Tim Kaine of Virginia.
 Trump won reliably red states as well as important swing states including Florida and Ohio and racked up 306 electoral votes to his rival’s 232 votes.
 Clinton won the popular vote.